 Humana (HUM) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the health insurer had lost 2.03% in the past month.
-In that same time, the Medical sector lost 4.09%, while the S&P 500 lost 8.32%.
+Heading into today, shares of the health insurer had gained 0.76% over the past month, outpacing the Medical sector's loss of 3.97% and the S&P 500's loss of 3.49% in that time.

-Humana will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Humana to post earnings of $7.67 per share.
-This would mark year-over-year growth of 11.32%.
+Wall Street will be looking for positivity from Humana as it approaches its next earnings report date.
+On that day, Humana is projected to report earnings of $7.67 per share, which would represent year-over-year growth of 11.32%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $23.39 billion, up 13.31% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $24.65 per share and revenue of $93.09 billion, which would represent changes of +19.43% and +12.08%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $24.65 per share and revenue of $93.09 billion.
+These totals would mark changes of +19.43% and +12.08%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Humana.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Humana.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Humana is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Humana currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Humana is currently trading at a Forward P/E ratio of 17.17.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.38.
+In terms of valuation, Humana is currently trading at a Forward P/E ratio of 18.18.
+This represents a premium compared to its industry's average Forward P/E of 15.74.

-We can also see that HUM currently has a PEG ratio of 1.22.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Medical - HMOs industry currently had an average PEG ratio of 1.1 as of yesterday's close.
+It is also worth noting that HUM currently has a PEG ratio of 1.29.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Medical - HMOs industry currently had an average PEG ratio of 1.16 as of yesterday's close.

 You can find more information on all of these metrics, and much more, on Zacks.com.